Festivals-App/festivals-website/README.md

 ## Development

 I have a rather custom development workflow for the FestvialsApp website.
-This is probably due to my dislike for website development: i can't bring myself to learn the conventional ways.
+This is probably due to my dislike for website development: i can't bring myself to learn the right way.
 Though unconventional, it is quite straight forward as the website only uses html, css and a little bit of php for the contact form.

 All necessary files are in the [source](./source) folder waiting to get compiled by the compile script which is minifying and merging those files and is outputting the result to a folder called "build".
 This folder now contains a new folder with the current timestamp as its name and a folder called "current".
 The "current" folder will always contain the newest compiled files, and can be used to check the latest changes to the source files using a browser.